textileio/community/docs/powergate/localnet.md

 Moved ./pow to /usr/local/bin
 ```

+!!!info
-**Note:** If you're installing on macOS, there are some system permissions issues you'll have to deal with.
+    If you're installing on macOS, there are some system permissions issues you'll have to deal with.
 Please follow the [`hub` installation instructions](https://docs.textile.io/hub/accounts/#mac-installation) to work around the issue.

 #### Build from source